Income Tax FAQs

 Yes.
 Where TDS/TCS has been deducted in excess, or where eligible exemptions and deductions were not factored in at the time of deduction, the excess is refundable by claiming it through your income tax return.

 This mismatch is usually caused by incorrect information filed in the deductor's TDS/TCS return.
 The fix has to come from their end - approach your employer or deductor and ask them to file a revised TDS/TCS return to correct the entry.
+If you changed jobs during the year, submitting Form 122 to your new employer at the time of joining prevents this mismatch from arising in the first place.

-Income Tax Slabs for FY 2025-26
+Income Tax Slabs Under Old Tax Regime for FY 2025-26 (AY 2026-27)

 | Income Tax Slab | Income Tax Rate |